 Attendance

-A student who is absent from the University or unable to attend classes for a substantial period of time (cumulatively, more than two weeks) may be considered no longer in good standing.
-They may be required to take a leave of absence from the University and to apply for reinstatement to repeat the term.
+A student who is absent from the University or unable to attend classes for more than two weeks cumulatively may be considered no longer in good standing.
+Such students may be required to take a leave of absence from the University and to apply for reinstatement to repeat the term.

 Students taking a Princeton summer course may be required to withdraw from the course and therefore not receive credit if they miss more than a week of a six-week course, or its equivalent in a four-week course.